pdelorenzo/MobileMiTM/README.md

    will pick up on this and save you trouble running TCPDump trying to figure out why its not communicating with the server.

-3. Non-HTTP Proxy - This extension also incluses a proxy that will allow you to intercept, tamper, and view previous requests not using the HTTP protocol.
+3. Non-HTTP Proxy - This extension also includes a proxy that will allow you to intercept, tamper, and view previous requests not using the HTTP protocol.
 It currently supports just asyncronous raw sockets and SSL sockets.
-(SSH comming soon)
+(SSH coming soon)

 For more information visit the Wiki Page: https://github.com/summitt/MobileMiTM/wiki